 Doctors do not know the exact causes of depression.
 It is believed that chemical changes in the brain are responsible.
 This may be due to a problem with your genes.
 Or it may be triggered by certain stressful events.
 More likely, it is a combination of both.

 Some types of depression run in families.
-Other types occur, even if you have no family history of the illness.
-Anyone can develop depression, even children and teens.
+Other types occur even if you have no family history of the illness.
+Anyone can develop depression, including children and teens.

 Depression may be brought on by:

-- Certain medical conditions, including underactive thyroid, cancer, or long-term pain
+- Certain medical problems, such as underactive thyroid, cancer, or long-term pain

 - Sleeping problems

 - Stressful life events, such as death or illness of someone close to you, divorce, childhood abuse or neglect, loneliness (common in the elderly), relationship breakup

 Depression can change or distort the way you see yourself, your life, and those around you.

 With depression, you often see everything in a negative way.
 It is hard for you to imagine that a problem or situation can be solved in a positive way.